 - 1. Literature search.
 The first milestone is to familiarize with the theory behind the Bragg mirror.
 The most important is to answer to questions which parameters are playing the crucial role. - 2.
 Single mode waveguide (COMSOL).
-The following milestone is to design a single mode Silicon Nitride waveguide (at $\lambda = 1310$ nm), using the eigenmode solver of COMSOL.
-The material of the core is Silicon Nitride, while the cladding is SiO2. - 3.
+The following milestone is to design a single mode Silicon Nitride waveguide (at $\lambda$ = 1550 nm), using the eigenmode solver of COMSOL.
+The material of the core is Silicon Nitride, while the cladding is SiO2.
+The technology used is 800nm thick stoichiometric SiN deposited with LPCVD (relevant for the refractive index) - 3.
 Infinite Bragg mirror.
-The next milestone is to perform theoretical calculations of the infinite Bragg mirror (2 physical dimensions are infinite), so the starting design points (number of periods, filling factor and period) for COMSOL simulations could be chosen (see Figure). - 4.
+The next milestone is to perform theoretical calculations of the infinite Bragg mirror (2 physical dimensions are infinite), so the starting design points (number of periods, filling factor and period) for COMSOL simulations could be chosen (see Figure ). - 4.
 COMSOL simulation of the mirror.
 Once the initial parameters are known, the Bragg mirror should be simulated in COMSOL with the following goals: - a.
-Reflection coefficient > 90% for $\lambda_c = 1310 \text{ nm}$ - b.
-Reflection coefficient > 3dB for $\lambda_c \pm 100~\mathrm{nm}$ - 5.
+Reflection coefficient > 90% for $\lambda_c = 1550$ nm - b.
+Reflection coefficient > 3dB for $\lambda_c \pm 100$ nm - 5.
 Convergence test.
 To make sure that results are realistic, you should simulate for different mesh sizes. - 6.
 Report and presentation.
 The results of the project will be presented in the form of a short report and 15 minutes presentation (10 minutes talk and 5 minutes for questions).

 Figure 4: The Bragg mirror.
-The most important design parameters are the period, filling factor (L_g /period) and the thickness of the Si grating part (w_g).
+The most important design parameters are the period, filling factor ( $L_g$ /period) and the thickness of the Si grating part ( $w_g$ ).
 Number of periods N will determine the sharpness and strength of the mirror.